faster-cpython/benchmarking-public/results/bm-20230716-3.13.0a0-8c17729/bm-20230716-darwin-arm64-python-main-3.13.0a0-8c17729-vs-3.10.4.md

 | async_generators         | 233 ms                                                 | 317 ms: 1.36x slower                                  |
 | Geometric mean           | (ref)                                                  | 1.16x faster                                          |
 Ignored benchmarks (17) of results/bm-20220323-3.10.4-9d38120/bm-20220323-darwin-arm64-python-v3.10.4-3.10.4-9d38120.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.11x
+- 95% likely to have a speedup of 1.10x
+- 99% likely to have a speedup of 1.07x